Page PDF

 In the Deaf Studies minor, students will examine elements of what culturally-Deaf people in America have traditionally called "the Deaf-World" with special attention to the framework of meaning from within which culturally-Deaf people interpret what it means to be Deaf.
 This minor challenges students to approach cultural descriptions critically, and provides a historical, cultural, and linguistic foundation.

-Total Program Credits: 21
+Total Program Credits: 18

 Matriculation Requirements:

-1. Declaration of a major in a bachelor degree program at UVU
+1. Declaration of a major in a bachelor degree program at UVU.

-2. Completion of ASL 202G or equivalent
+2. Completion of ASL 202G Intermediate American Sign Language II HH GI or equivalent.

 Discipline Core Requirements: 21 Credits